In a break with our usual tradition of writing “gratefuls” at the end of a WoWW session, I’m going to start by sharing my own

 Today, Friday 29 May 2020, I am grateful for:

-~ The Way of the Buzzard, and the easeful, spacious teaching and companionship that Nicola and Jason have offered me;
+~ The Way of the Buzzard, and the easeful, spacious teaching and companionship that Nicola and Jason have offered me and other tribe members through The Way of the Buzzard Mystery School;

 ~ the wide, loose, tangled and complex net of friendships, from which I do not want to extricate myself, for the rest of my life;